-In this section we study sub-semigroups of the standard discrete space \((\N, +)\) studied in Section 1.
+In this section we consider sub-semigroups of the standard discrete space \((\N, +)\) that was studied in Section 1.
 Of particular interest are numerical semigroups defined in

 Throughout this section we assume that \((S, +)\) is a sub-semigroup of \((\N, +)\) with the properties that